 Union Chapel | Islington

-One club night worth making a pilgrimage to, Live at the Chapel takes place beneath the vaulted ceilings of the grandiose and historic Union Chapel.
+One comedy night worth making a pilgrimage to, Live at the Chapel takes place beneath the vaulted ceilings of the grandiose and historic Union Chapel.
 Taking place once a month, the line-ups are focussed on quality rather than quantity, and comprise 4 or 5 comedians, usually including one or two household names.
 They’re supported by an excellent live band and a tea caddy – plus if you grab some food at the Chapel’s café, you‘ll be supporting their in-house charity in aid of the homeless.

 Details: Union Chapel, Compton Terrace, N1 2UN | Once a month – book ahead HERE | £22

 The Comedy Store | Leicester Square

-What’s in store here?
-Well, it’s one of London’s longest-running comedy clubs, celebrating its 40th year.
+The Comedy Store is one of London’s longest-running comedy clubs, now celebrating its 40th year.
 Over 3,500 people pass through its doors each week, which makes for pretty good odds that you’ll be able to skulk in the shadows and avoid getting hauled up on stage.
 The week is structured around different themed nights: it kicks off with topical comedy nights on Tuesdays with The Cutting Edge and winds up with improv from the (very talented) Comedy Store Players on Wednesdays and Sundays.
 In between, both up-and-coming comedians and big names grace the stage, counting Jack Whitehall, John Bishop, Marlon Davis and Sara Pascoe in their number.

 Details: 1a Oxendon Street, SW1Y 4EE | Shows most nights, sometimes two a night | Starting from £15 – book ahead HERE.

 Top Secret Comedy Club | Covent Garden

 The Top Secret Comedy Club aren’t doing a great job, because they’re one of the most popular comedy spots in town.
 It started years ago in an old musty storage basement and slowly grew into the nightly phenomenon it is today.
 Many top comedians rank it in their personal favourites, and it’s a good place to watch high-profile stand-ups try out some of their new material and tweak it before an upcoming telly appearance.
 What’s more, the drinks are dirt cheap, and from Sundays to Wednesdays, all the shows are pay what you can…